How a manufacturer’s warranty works

 What is the difference between a dealer warranty and a manufacturer’s warranty?

-Most dealers advertise a limited service warranty on used cars, often a “90-day or 3,000-mile guarantee” or something similar, but a factory warranty comes with new cars and is backed by the automaker for much longer (usually at least 3 years/36,000 miles).
+Most dealers advertise a limited service warranty on used cars, often a “90-day or 3,000-mile guarantee” or something similar.
+A factory warranty comes with new cars and is backed by the automaker for a longer term.

 Both are different from the extended car warranty plan a salesperson is likely to offer you when you buy a new or pre-owned vehicle.